maseev/narwhal/README.md

 API
 ---
-Here are an examples of using annotations to mark fields of the mapped class.
+Here are the examples of using annotations to mark fields of the mapped class.
 Here are couple of reasons why you would like to write the following class as it is.
 First - fields of the mapped class and columns in the database table might have different names, so it quite obvious that you need to use annotations in order to match your fields of the class with table's columns.
-Second - you are probably in a very verbose mood :)
+Second - you are probably in a very verbose mood :).
+Notice, that you have to provide default constructor as well as getters and setters methods for the entity class.
+Narwhal uses them in order to create instances of the specific class and populates them with data.

 ```java
 @Table("PERSON")